-- a.
-Purpose - An Annual IEP is the yearly review and revision of the current IEP. - b.
-Time lines - After the Initial IEP is developed, the charter school must ensure that the IEP team reviews/revises the student's IEP periodically, but no less than annually, to determine whether the annual goals are being achieved. - While the student remains eligible under IDEA, the Annual IEP must be held on or before the one year anniversary of the date of the previous Annual IEP. - The charter school must ensure that each student with a disability within the school has a current IEP in effect at the beginning of each school year. - An IEP must be implemented as soon as possible following its development.
-There can be no unnecessary delay in providing special education and related services to the student. - c.
-IEP Development - Prior to the development of the annual IEP, each goal in the current IEP must be reviewed for progress. - An Annual IEP must be developed based on current information which may include: educational records, formal and informal assessments, teacher and related service provider reports and observation data, medical records, interviews with student, parent, and school personnel and any outside information provided by the parent. - In the event that the parent cannot, or does not participate in the annual review, the IEP team must proceed with the development of the Annual IEP, provided that the parental prior notice requirements have been met.
+After the Initial IEP is developed, the charter school must ensure that the IEP team reviews/revises the - While the student remains eligible under IDEA, the Annual IEP must be held on or before the one year anniversary of the date of the previous Annual IEP. - The charter school must ensure that each student with a disability within the school has a current IEP in - effect at the beginning of each school year.

+An IEP must be implemented as soon as possible following its development.
+There can be no unnecessary delay in providing special education and related services to the student.

+- Prior to the development of the annual IEP, each goal in the current IEP must be reviewed for progress. - An Annual IEP must be developed based on current information which may include: educational records, formal and informal assessments, teacher and related service provider reports and observation data, medical records, interviews with student, parent, and school personnel and any outside information - In the event that the parent cannot, or does not participate in the annual review, the IEP team must proceed with the development of the Annual IEP, provided that the parental prior notice requirements
-7.5.3.

 IEP Review/Revision